DAY 1 BARCELONA

 In the evening prepare yourself to be wowed with a wonderful Gypsy Flamenco Show, where the swirling skirts and tapping heels of the dancers will excite and amaze the senses.

-In a Nutshell: Private Guided Tour of Historical Seville to include the Cathedral, Authentic Tapas Hopping, Gypsy Flamenco Show, Overnight Seville
+In a Nutshell: Private Guided Tour of Historical Seville to include the Cathedral and Authentic Gourmet Tapas, Evening Gypsy Flamenco Show, Overnight Seville

 DAY 8 CORDOBA